NBKRedSpy/BindEnterToMouse/README.md

 |MouseBind|Mouse4|The mouse button to bind to.  |

 # Compatibility
-Save to add and remove from existing saves.
+Safe to add and remove from existing saves.
 Should be compatible with any mod that does not rebind the target mouse button or the "Return" keybinding action.